greaselovely/pansh/README.md

 Email notifications are using sendmail, so you'll have to install sendmail and configure it.
 I setup mine to forward mail, but your config will depend on your environment.

+Also, you'll have to chmod +x the shell scripts to make them usable, but I'm guessing you knew that already.
+If not, do it.

 There are four initial scripts that are available